-An exhibition of Jean-Michel Alberola and Arnaud Labelle-Rojoux.
+An exhibition by Jean-Michel Alberola and Arnaud Labelle-Rojoux.

 Commissionership by Stéphane Corréard.
 In coproduction with the city of Perpignan.

-"Jean-Michel Alberola and Arnaud Labelle Rojoux are both born after the second World War, the first in 1953 in Saïda, in Algeria, and the second in 1950, in Paris.
-They started their teenage years at a time when the "American Way of Life" still made everybody dream, and their artistic practices once we had totally stopped believe in modernist utopias.
+"Jean-Michel Alberola and Arnaud Labelle Rojoux are both born after the Second World War, the first in 1953 in Saïda, in Algeria, and the second in 1950, in Paris.
+Even if they started their teenage years when the "American Way of Life" still made everybody dreamed, they began their artistic practices once society had stopped believing in modernist utopias.
 Their works mix inextricably images and words.
-However, the references (that abound) are sometimes so disguised, or at the contrary so transparent, that they defy the understanding : there is literally nothing to understand, or too much.
-Thus, because their paintings, drawings, sculptures, mural paintings etc. are strictly inapprehensible, the watcher stops too often on their surface.
-It would nevertheless be a unfortunate that he circulates too fast, because there is so much to see...
+However, the references (that abound) are sometimes so disguised, or on the contrary so transparent, that they defy the understanding: there is literally nothing to understand, or too much.
+Thus, because their paintings, drawings, sculptures, mural paintings, etc. are strictly inapprehensible, the watcher stops too often on their surface.
+It would nevertheless be unfortunate that he circulates too fast because there is so much to see...

-While so many points bring them together, and they are both important references for the current generation of artists and commentators, Jean-Michel Alberola and Arnaud Labelle-Rojoux had, inexplicably, never been reunited before.
-This exhibition repairs this oversight by presenting their works put in opposition, around their common obsessions for some major figures of literature, art, music and cinema, but also history and politics.
-Does the first enjoy more Elvis Presley, and the other Gene Vincent?
-Do they share a penchant for Bob Dylan, or Guy Debord?
-What did they learn from Marcel Duchamp, John Ford or Phil Spector?
+While so many points gather them - and they are both important references for the current generation of artists and commentators - Jean-Michel Alberola and Arnaud Labelle-Rojoux had, inexplicably, never been reunited before.
+This exhibition repairs this oversight by presenting their works put in opposition, around their common obsessions for some major figures of literature, art, music, and cinema, but also history and politics.
+Does the first enjoy Elvis Presley and the other prefer Gene Vincent?
+Do they share a penchant for Bob Dylan or Guy Debord?
+What did they learn from Marcel Duchamp, John Ford, or Phil Spector?
 Labelle-Rojoux or Alberola?
 Which one left in Togo, hoping to find there the trace of Raymond Roussel, while the other followed the General de Gaulle in Thessaloniki, at 37 years of distance?

-In the imposant shape of the Couvent des Minimes, seven secular « chapels » will welcome, like as many book's chapters, the recent productions of this two artists, in a telescoping worthy of a synchrocyclotron of the art thought.
-This visual and mental bombardment should allow the watcher to « see», that is to say to reach, even imperfectly, to the energetic poetic and political charge hidden in the heart of this works".
+In the imposing place that is the Couvent des Minimes, seven secular « chapels » will welcome, like as many book chapters, the recent productions of these two artists, in a telescoping worthy of a synchrocyclotron of the art thought.
+This visual and mental bombardment should allow the watcher to « see», that is to say, to reach, even imperfectly, to the energetic poetic and political charge hidden in the heart of this works".

 Stéphane Corréard, curator of the exhibition.